WHERE ARE THE NINE?

 First, let’s look at the disease itself.
-Easton’s Illustrated Dictionary provides a good picture of the state, social impact, and source of it.
+Easton’s Illustrated Dictionary provides a good picture of the state’s social impact and source of it.

 Easton’s definition continues with the impact on both the infected and the community.
 Lepers were required to live outside the camp or city (Num 5:1-4; 12:10-15).
 This disease was regarded as an awful punishment from the Lord (2Ki 5:7; 2Ch 26:20).

-Finally, Easton sheds a light on the source of the disease: That the disease was not contagious is evident from the regulations regarding it (Lev 13:12-13, 36; 2Ki 5:1).
-Leprosy was “the outward and visible sign of the innermost spiritual corruption; a meet emblem in its small beginnings, its gradual spread, its internal disfigurement, its dissolution little by little of the whole body, of that which corrupts, degrades, and defiles man’s inner nature, and renders him unmeet to enter the presence of a pure and holy God” (Maclear’s Handbook O.T).
-Our Lord cured lepers (Mat 8:2-3; Mark 1:40-42).
-This divine power so manifested illustrates his gracious dealings with men in curing the leprosy of the soul, the fatal taint of sin.
+Finally, Easton sheds a light on the source of the disease: That the disease was not contagious is evident from the regulations regarding it (Lev 13:12-13 36; 2Ki 5:1).
+Leprosy was “the outward and visible sign of the innermost spiritual corruption; a meet emblem in its small beginnings its gradual spread its internal disfigurement its dissolution little by little of the whole body of that which corrupts degrades and defiles man’s inner nature and renders him unmeet to enter the presence of a pure and holy God” (Maclear’s Handbook O.T).
+Our Lord cured lepers (Matt 8:2-3; Mark 1:40-42).
+This divine power so manifested illustrates his gracious dealings with men in curing the leprosy of the soul the fatal taint of sin.

-So, here we are in the record, Jesus coming down from a mountain, great multitudes around him when, from nowhere, a leper dares to approach him looking for healing- inner forgiveness and cleansing from God.
-Jesus, moved with compassion touches the man and heals him- but it’s more than that, Jesus has cleansed the heart, restored the soul and healed the physical symptoms.
-But, what are the consequences of Jesus’ compassion on the man?: Mark 1:43-45,
+So here in the record, Jesus comes down from a mountain with great multitudes around him when from nowhere a leper dares to approach him looking for healing- inner forgiveness and cleansing from God.
+Jesus moved with compassion touches the man and heals him- but it’s more than that; Jesus has cleansed the heart, restored the soul, and healed the physical symptoms.
+But what are the consequences of Jesus’ compassion on the man?: Mark 1:43-45

-How hard can it be for someone touched by the Son of God, his heart cleansed from the most terrible of diseases, one that is born from sinning against God himself, to keep what has happened to himself?
+How hard can it be for someone touched by the Son of God, having his heart cleansed from the most terrible of diseases, one that is born from sinning against God himself, to keep what has happened to himself?
 NOT desiring to tell everyone.
 He couldn’t.
-But, there’s an equally awful, yet prophetic result.
+But there’s an equally awful yet prophetic result.

 Here it might be good to look at John Gill’s Commentary on Matthew 8:17.
 It reads in part:

-Today, it is much the same.
-At conferences, special healing services, or wherever a healing takes place, we rejoice in the physical manifestations.
-There are shouts of “Halleluiah!”, and “Praise God”, but, whether it is 9, 99, or 999, we often overlook the one who falls at the foot of the cross, at the feet pierced with nails, and accepts the true source of his cleansing.
-Many times, when someone who is healed is asked about what happened, they talk about the heat that ran through their body.
+Today it is much the same.
+At conferences special healing services or wherever healing takes place, we rejoice in the physical manifestations.
+There are shouts of “Halleluiah!” and “Praise God” but whether it is 9, 99 or 999 we often overlook the one who falls at the foot of the cross, at the feet pierced with nails and accepts the true source of his cleansing.
+Many times when someone who is healed is asked about what happened they talk about the heat that ran through their body.
 Or the sensation of an electric shock from somewhere inside.
 Or a light piercing their heart.
-THIS, is the miracle!
+This is a miracle!
 The Holy Spirit moving on the order of things.
-From the small beginnings, through the inner disfigurement to the whole body.
+From the small beginnings through the inner disfigurement to the whole body.
 Restored wholly (1 Thessalonians 5: 23).
 This is worth rejoicing!